Info About Revision Eye Lift in New York, NY

 Revision Blepharoplasty Ectropion Repair Patient 2: The original blepharoplasty was performed elsewhere.
 Her eyes appeared rounded and pulled down(ectropion) and needed to be corrected.
 This patient underwent ectropion repair with lateral eyelid canthal surgery reestablishing her almond eyes.

 Under corrections (insufficient tissue removal) are generally more amenable to improvement.
 Doctor Jacono will usually need to redo the blepharoplasty, in upper and lower eyelid surgery this usually means removing excess skin and fat that were left behind.
-In lower eyelid surgery Dr. Jacono usually prefers to not remove excess fat from the lower eyelid but move it down into the hollows under the eyes which usually occur with age.
+In lower eyelid surgery Dr. Jacono usually prefers to not remove excess fat from the lower eyelid but move it down into the hollows under the eyes which usually occurs with age.
 This is called a fat transposition lower blepharoplasty.
-This must be performed precisely so that there is no problem closing the eyes after surgery (this is called lagopthlmos).
+This must be performed precisely so that there is no problem closing the eyes after surgery (this is called lagophthalmos).

 Most overcorrections can be improved by techniques incorporating surface rearrangement and/or deep reinforcement.
 Severe tissue shortage or scarring may require extensive reconstructive surgery.
 In upper blepharoplasty sometimes too much skin is removed and the patient cannot close their eyes.
-In this case Doctor Jacono must perform skin grafts to the upper eyelids.
+In this case, Doctor Jacono must perform skin grafts on the upper eyelids.
 Other times after upper blepharoplasty is overdone the muscle that opens the eye called the levator muscle can be damaged or partially removed by being too aggressive.
 This is called ptosis and an operation called a ptosis repair where the muscle is reconstructed and tightened is performed.